arosenfeld/immunedb/docs/pipeline.rst

   copy number, V length, and CDR3 length.
 It calculates all of these with and without outliers, and including and excluding partial reads.
-- **Clone Statistics:** For each clone and sample combination, how many unique and total sequences appear, mutations from the germline, and selection pressure.
+- **Clone Statistics:** For each clone and sample combination, how many unique and total sequences appear as well as the mutations from the germline.

 These are calculated with the ``sldb_sample_stats`` and ``sldb_clone_stats`` commands.